cochran1/causal-schrodinger-bridge/readme.md

 ---

-###  Confronting the Information Bottleneck

-Why does $10^5$ dimensions break standard AI?
-* **The Pathology**: Forcing 100,000 independent causal signals through a global hidden layer (e.g., 512 units) creates a mathematical "choke point."
-It is impossible to compress this entropy without losing the signal.
-* **The CSB Solution**: Our `StructuralDecomposedJet` architecture utilizes 1D-Convolutions to strictly enforce the local causal graph.
-This allows the model to learn 100,000 independent transitions in parallel, bypassing the bottleneck entirely.

----

 ##  Scaling to the Edge: 1000-D Causal Surgery

 > **"If the theory is elegant enough, complexity is but a computational illusion."**